 According to TINYpulse data, employees are 23% more likely to stay if their manager clearly explains their roles and responsibilities.
 Don’t leave your employees wondering what they need to do on a day-to-day basis and questioning whether they’re meeting your expectations.
 One study by Jac Fitz-enz contained in his book titled “The ROI of Human Capital” established a distinct link between staff onboarding and employee retention.

-Disorganization from the beginning of an employee’s experience can only impact their work negatively — think: ineffective communication, how they perceive company culture, and time lost, to name a few.
+Disorganization from the beginning of an employee’s experience can only impact their work negatively — think: poor communication, how they perceive company culture, and time lost, to name a few.

-6. Employee retention is a primary concern for all HR leaders, but the results are slow
+6. Employee retention is a concern for all HR leaders, but the results are slow

 7. Career advancement retains talent